-Glen Schneider has developed a series of simple practices to help us cultivate happiness and fulfillment in the course of our daily lives.
-Happiness is far more than a positive feeling that comes and goes.
-It is wired into the physiology of our brains, a skill we can all develop through cultivating mindfulness and concentration.
-Ten Breaths to Happiness shares a series of simple practices and guided meditations that help rewire your neural pathways to experience deeper fulfillment and peace.
+Zen teacher Glen Schneider has developed a series of simple practices to help us cultivate happiness and fulfillment in the course of our daily lives.
+Happiness is far more than a positive feeling that comes and goes, happiness is wired into the physiology of our brains.
+It is a skill we can all develop through cultivating mindfulness and concentration.
+In Ten Breaths to Happiness Schneider presents a series of simple practices and guided meditations that allow you to literally rewire your neural pathways to experience deeper and more lasting fulfillment and peace.